projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

         nodes.slice(postsPerFirstPage).length / postsPerPage,
       );

-      // the first page doesn't need the page number in it's path if you want createPage({
+      // the first page doesn't need the page number in its path if you want createPage({
         path: '/blogpostlist',
         component: path.resolve('./src/templates/blog-post-list.tsx'),